It is commonly referred to as hayfever. In medical terms it is called

 Avoiding allergens is the most optimal treatment.
 This is not as easy as it sounds.
 Dust mite covers, HEPA filters, removing animals and carpeting, reducing humidity, washing sheets in 130 degree water…these are among the long list of measures that may or may not help.
 Often it is impossible or costly to employ these recommendations.
 Medications are the next best step.
 They can be taken orally, sprayed in the nose, or applied on the eye.
 Antihistamines treat itchiness, nasal steroid sprays and sometimes saline washes treat inflammation and congestion, other nasal sprays act to reduce the runny nose only.
 The downside to medications is that even when they do work they only treat the symptoms, may cause side effects, and are costly.

-So what hope is there for people who suffer from allergic rhinitis and conjunctivitis besides medications?
+allergic rhinitis and conjunctivitis besides medications?
 A considerable body of clinical research has established the effectiveness of high-dose allergy shots in reducing symptoms and medication requirements.
 It is only available treatment that can modify the natural course of the allergic disease, by reducing your body’s reaction to an allergen.
 Success rates have been demonstrated to be as high as 80-90% for certain allergens.
 It is a long-term process; noticeable improvement is often not observed for 6-12 months, and, therapy should be continued for 3-5 years.
 Immunotherapy, or allergy shots are not without risk because severe systemic allergic reactions can occur rarely.
 For these reasons, we carefully consider the risks and benefits of immunotherapy in each patient and weigh them against other management options.
 For these reasons, allergy shots are only prescribed by certified allergy doctors.

 Thank you for your interest.
 Stay tuned for my next few articles covering the following topics: